Program Development

 Major Event Anti-Doping Legacy (MEAL) Program

-The Major Event Anti-Doping Legacy (M.E.A.L) Program capitalizes on opportunities presented by Major Events to support Major Event Organizations (MEOs), other Anti-Doping Organizations and partners, in developing and implementing capacity and capability building activities based on the needs and goals identified.
+The Major Event Anti-Doping Legacy (MEAL) Program capitalizes on opportunities presented by Major Events to support Major Event Organizations (MEOs), other Anti-Doping Organizations and partners, in developing and implementing capacity and capability building activities based on the needs and goals identified.

 The objectives of the Program include: